news-stand/news_stand/documentation/oath.md

 Passport is a flexible framework that can handle many different types of authentication.
 Passport is configured by selection and implementation of a specific [Strategy](http://www.passportjs.org/packages/)

-Our strateg is defined in `./app/server/config/passport-setup.js` as:
+Our strategy is defined in `./app/server/config/passport-setup.js` as:

 ```node
 passport.use(new GoogleStrategy({